Link Search Menu Expand Document

 The list of controls you add or remove for tailoring affects a few key areas in OpenRMF® Professional.
 And any overlays you add are combined with your tailored controls for a full view.

 First, it determines the controls you will match against when generating system package compliance.
-If you specify the C-I-A levels only we use the default listing available from the NIST website.
+As an example if you have an RMF system package and you specify the C-I-A levels only, you will use the default listing for that framework, version and levels.
 If you just pick one of the 4 FedRAMP levels or 3 StateRAMPTM levels, we use the controls designated for that level as well.
+Same thing holds for any other framework you create or upload.
 However, if you tailor them we match to the tailored list of major controls and subcontrols selected.

-Second, it impacts the System Package Security Plan (SSP) Control to Vulnerability Matrix.
-This matrix lists every single control and subcontrol for your system package and then matches it to all checklist vulnerabilities across all your checklists.
+Second, it impacts documents like the System Package Security Plan (SSP), the SSP Control to Vulnerability Matrix, and the Security Assessment Report (SAR).
+These types of documents list every single control and subcontrol for your system package and then matches it to all checklist vulnerabilities across all your checklists.
 If this sounds like a lot, IT IS!
 This list can take you several weeks to match up by hand.

 Even in OpenRMF® Professional it can take a couple minutes to generate a MS Excel (*.XLSX) spreadsheet containing all the data.
-The controls listed in this matrix are either the default listing based on RMF C-I-A settings, FedRAMP levels, StateRAMPTM or it is based on your tailored listing.
+The controls listed in this matrix are either the default listing based on your framework settings and level, or it is based on your tailored listing.
+It can also include any overlays if used.

 Copyright © 2021 - 2025 Soteria Software LLC.